 The Director, Leadership and Legacy Giving is responsible for the oversight and direction of the Individual Giving program (including annual gifts, major gifts legacy giving).
 This position works with the Chief Development and Communications Officer to develop fundraising goals and strategies for engaging individual prospects and donors in support of The Inn.
-This position supervises the Associate Director of Leadership and Legacy Giving as well as the Manager, Annual Giving.
+This position supervises the Manager, Annual Giving.

 Develop and execute strategies to increase the revenue generated from individual annual, major and legacy donors/prospects.
 Includes the design, implementation and execution of a fundraising plan focusing on cultivation, solicitation, and recognition strategies to meet The Inn’s short-term and long-term fundraising goals.

 Provide strategic leadership to design and implement processes that build a portfolio of individual prospects and donors by leveraging a robust database to generate new fundraising prospects and contribute to the growth of the program with a focus on individuals capable of making major and legacy gifts of $5,000 or more annually.

 Identify, cultivate, solicit, and steward individuals and family foundations; and design funding vehicles using the case for support to secure significant investments in The Inn.

 Proactively seek new major and planned gift prospects by successfully leveraging The Inn’s database and research tools (Target Analytics and ResearchPoint).

 Support the moves management process to increase revenue and stakeholder engagement.

 Provide strategic guidance to the CEO, CDCO and Board on a comprehensive individual giving strategy that increases private sector support.

 Develop and write funding proposals to individuals and family foundations.

 Assist in the development of short- and long-term development goals and monitor progress towards goals.